-To see all my Christmas decorating posts I have done in the past, be sure to check out my new Christmas page where you will find everything Christmas by category.
+To see all my Christmas decorating posts I have done in the past, be sure to check out my Christmas Resource Page where you will find everything Christmas by category.

 This year, I needed simplicity along with a calming atmosphere.
 With Ed and I traveling to California to help our daughter with our granddaughter’s care the last few months – life as we know it has changed.
 Added worry, stress and a new daily routine.

 Being home in comfy and cozy style is what we both crave.

 I didn’t buy anything new to decorate the house.
 Instead I went through my stash of decorative accessories and arranged my chosen items in new and festive ways.

 My living room is small and the fireplace wall is the decorative focus of the room, so I always try to make it special.

 I gathered a collection of empty frames I had and arranged them along the mantel by leaning them against the stone wall.

 The large ornate gold-toned frame I found on my morning walk in a neighbor’s trash.
 I added glitter to the larger frames to give them a vintage Christmas feel.

 The brass candlesticks are from a church rummage sale.
 Two years ago I spray painted them silver.
 This year, I sprayed stripper on them to change them back to aged brass.